Andriamanitra/jailCTF2024/README.md

 I was already aware of many different ways to trigger method calls as I have done quite a bit of creative Ruby coding on [CodinGame](https://www.codingame.com/servlet/urlinvite?u=3893564) and [code.golf](https://code.golf/).
 I immediately realized you can use spread operator on `ARGF` to read lines from files specified in `ARGV`.
-It just wasn't immediately obvious how to modify `ARGV` and especially find the right filename, as it included randomized hexadecimal digits.
+It just wasn't entirely obvious how to modify `ARGV` and especially find the right filename, as it included randomized hexadecimal digits.